EvanShizas/a21-culminating-project/README.md

 A21 - Haevin Chess Game

 This is going to be the project folder where all the work will be completed.
-Make sure to have the versions being worked on are being stored in their respective version types (alpha, beta, pre-release).
+Make sure to have the versions being worked on stored in their respective version types (alpha, beta, pre-release), with any older versions being backed-up according to the rules listed in the package README.md!

 Version Number Info:
 - 0.0.# --> Alpha
 - 0.#.# --> Beta
 - 1.0.0-preRelease## --> Pre-Release
 - 1.0.0 --> Release/Final

+Backup Information:
+- Create a folder containing the version number of the previous version (ex.
+0.0.1)
+- Copy the Java Class file into the backup folder
+- Change the version number of the current Java Class file, following the numbering rules for its respective package

+Present Java Class files will be listed in the root of the package...

 Please view the other READMEs listed throughout the project folder!